CollinHeist/TitleCardMaker/docs/user_guide/setting_priority.md

 There are two "levels" under which settings are evaluated - these are on the Series- and Episode-level.
 In general these are pretty self explanatory - for
-example: the [Episode Data Source](./settings.md#episode-data-source) setting is only evaluated per-Series because an individual Episode cannot have a separate data source; while a Card setting like Font color is evaluated per-Episode.
+example: the [Episode Data Source](./settings.md#episode-data-source) setting is only evaluated per-Series (because an individual Episode cannot have a separate data source); while a Card setting like Font color is evaluated per-Episode.

 The following priority is listed below in _ascending_ order, meaning elements at the top of the list will __always__ take priority of those below them.